 - Saving for a goal—Weddings easily cost tens of thousands of dollars.
 Big vacations for a family are often a four-figure expense.
 These and other financial goals are great reasons to open an account.

 - Earn well over 100 times more interest than you typically get from many traditional banks

-- Keep quick access to your cash for emergencies and goals
+- Provide quick access to your cash for emergencies and goals

 - Some banks charge monthly fees

-If you want to get the best return on every dollar you sock away in savings, opening a high-yield savings account could be a solution worth considering.
-High-interest rates and low fees make high yield savings ideal for emergency funds, down payments, and other savings goals.
+If you want to get the best return on every dollar you put in savings, opening a high-yield savings account could be a solution worth considering.
+High interest rates and low fees make high-yield savings ideal for emergency funds, down payments, and other savings goals.